SpecFlowOSS/SpecFlowWiki/Configuration.md

 _Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/Configuration]].
 We use the GitHub wiki for authoring the documentation pages._

-The behavior of SpecFlow can be extensively configured through .NET configuration files.
-SpecFlow processes the configuration file of the acceptance test projects (the projects that contain the feature files).
-The configuration has to be placed in a file called “App.config” (the standard configuration file convention for .NET) and added to the project.
+SpecFlow's behaviour can be configured extensively through a .NET configuration file called “App.config” (the standard configuration file convention for .NET) added to your project.
+SpecFlow processes the configuration file in acceptance test projects (the projects that contain the feature files).

-Unlike other runtime-only tools, SpecFlow processes the configuration file also while it generates the unit-tests from the feature files (this happens usually when you save the feature file).
-This means that after you have changed the configuration file, you might need to force re-generation of the unit test (if the configuration change affects the generated tests).
-The [[Visual Studio integration|Visual Studio 2010 Integration]] can detect the change of the configuration file and offers re-generation.
-In Visual Studio you can also force re-generation from the context menu of the project node in the solution explorer.
+Unlike other runtime-only tools, SpecFlow also processes the configuration file when generating the unit tests from feature files (which usually happens when you save the feature file).
+This means that once you have changed the configuration file, you may need to force the unit test to be regenerated if the configuration change affects the generated tests.
+The [[Visual Studio integration|Visual Studio 2010 Integration]] can detect changes to the configuration file and offers to regenerate the unit tests.
+You can also force unit tests to be regenerated in Visual Studio using the context menu of the project node in the solution explorer.

 ## Default Configuration

-In SpecFlow every configuration option has a default setting, so in an extreme case you don’t need to specify any configuration file.
-Commonly the most important thing to configure is the unit test provider.
-Therefore simple SpecFlow projects configure only this aspect.
-The following example shows such a simple configuration.
+All SpecFlow configuration options have a default setting.
+In general, configuring your unit test provider is the most important configuration option required, and simple SpecFlow projects may not require any more configuration.
+The following example shows a simple configuration file.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>